NeshHari/XMonad/README.md

 ```
 *Note: Look at my [lsp.lua](./nvim/.config/nvim/after/plugin/lsp.lua) for configuration post installation.*

-To ensure compatibility with the [Haskell Language Server (HLS)](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#user-content-hls) with Neovim, XMonad should be [setup](https://xmonad.org/INSTALL.html) using stack or cabal.
+To ensure complete compatibility [Haskell Language Server (HLS)](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#user-content-hls) with Neovim, XMonad should be [setup](https://xmonad.org/INSTALL.html) using stack or cabal.
 Installing via pacman/AUR will result in "could not find module" or "unknown package" errors on import of any module, despite HLS successfully attaching and running on Neovim buffer.
 HLS provides various features such as diagnostics, completions, code actions, and formatting.
-As a personal choice, [Ormolu](https://haskell-language-server.readthedocs.io/en/latest/features.html)  is utilised.
+[Ormolu](https://haskell-language-server.readthedocs.io/en/latest/features.html) is utilised as my formatter of choice.
 The complete list of features is provided [here](https://haskell-language-server.readthedocs.io/en/latest/features.html).

 Additionally, a minimal hie.yaml must be defined as follows for HLS to function.
 ```yaml